 Students develop and refine their running skills and technique and focus on advanced strategy and race tactics.
 Focuses on the quality of participation and competitive outcomes.
 For students who wish to participate on the competitive cross country team.
-Formerly WRSI 248.
-Prerequisite(s): instructor consent.

 HWI 249 ~ Advanced Competitive Golf ~ 1 credit